-means a work-based learning or school-to-career program designed for secondary school students to create academic and career goals and objectives and find employment in a job meeting those goals and objectives; (2) "New Mexico business" means a corporation that carries on a trade or business in New Mexico and that employs in New Mexico less than three hundred full-time employees during the taxable year; and "qualified student" means an individual (3) who is at least fourteen years of age but not more than twenty-one years of age who is attending full time an accredited New Mexico secondary school and who is a participant in a career preparation education program sanctioned by the secondary school."
+(1) "career preparation education program" means a workbased learning or school-to-career program designed for secondary school students to create academic and career goals and objectives and find employment in a job meeting those goals and objectives;

+(2) "New Mexico business" means a corporation that carries on a trade or business in New Mexico and that employs in New Mexico fewer than three hundred full-time employees during the taxable year; and

+(3) "qualified student" means an individual who is at least fourteen years of age but not more than twenty-one years of age who is attending full time an accredited New Mexico secondary school and who is a participant in a career preparation education program sanctioned by the secondary school."

 Section 3.
-APPLICABILITY .-- The provisions of this act apply to tax years beginning on or after January 1, 2002. - 7 -
+APPLICABILITY.--The provisions of this act apply to taxable years beginning on or after January 1, 2003.